 The NDIS regularly run online webinars where people can watch a panel discussion online and contribute questions via email, text message and social media.

-The National Disability Insurance Agency (NDIA) has funded a group of Disability Services Organisations (DSO) to support people with disabilities and their carers to prepare for transition to the NDIS by building up skills and feeling more confident.
-The following DSOs are offering workshops and peer support sessions:
+The following Disability Services Organisations (DSO) can provide support to people with disabilities and their carers to prepare for transition to the NDIS by building up skills and feeling more confident:

 More information about the NDIS